-Staff intend to employ the temporary position to help set up the framework to administer and monitor the distribution of one-time subaward grants to non-profits and community partners to develop evidence-based programming to enhance child welfare infrastructure, including for difficultto-place foster care youth.
-(The department plans to request \$350,000 in ARPA-funding for these grants in its 2023 budget request).
+The department intends to employ the temporary position to help set up the framework to administer and monitor the distribution of one-time subaward grants to non-profits and community partners to develop evidence-based programming to enhance child welfare infrastructure, including for difficult-to-place foster care youth.
+(The department plans to request \$350,000 in ARPA-funding for these grants in its 2023 budget request.)
 This temporary position is expected to continue into 2024 to correspond with the grant program timeline.